Admitting now

 A realistic timeline

-Prescription drug addiction treatment typically runs 45 to 120 days residential, though benzodiazepine tapers may extend longer.
-Post-discharge, tapering continues where needed under outpatient psychiatric supervision.
-12-month structured aftercare addresses the patterns that sustained the original dependency.
+Prescription drug addiction treatment typically runs 3 to 6 months residential, though sedative supervised reductions may extend longer.
+Post-discharge, supervised support continues where needed under outpatient psychiatric supervision. continued post-discharge support addresses the patterns that sustained the original dependency.

 08 — Questions families ask